getsentry/sentry-javascript/packages/gatsby/README.md

     {
       resolve: "@sentry/gatsby",
       options: {
         dsn: process.env.SENTRY_DSN, // this is the default

         // A rate of 1 means all traces will be sent, so it's good for testing.
-          // In production, you'll likely want to either choose a lower rate or use `tracesSampler` instead.
+        // In production, you'll likely want to either choose a lower rate or use `tracesSampler` instead (see below).
         tracesSampleRate: 1,

+        // Alternatively:
+        tracesSampler: sampleContext => {
+          // Examine provided context data (along with anything in the global namespace) to decide the sample rate
+          // for this transaction.
+          // Can return 0 to drop the transaction entirely.

+          if ("...") {
+            return 0.5 // These are important - take a big sample }
+          else if ("...") {
+            return 0.01 // These are less important or happen much more frequently - only take 1% of them }
+          else if ("...") {
+            return 0 // These aren't something worth tracking - drop all transactions like this }
+          else {
+            return 0.1 // Default sample rate
+          }
+        }
       }
     },
     // ...